cadyberry/cadyberry/README.md

 ## Hello, I'm Acadia Berry

-Check out my [repository](https://github.com/cadyberry?tab=repositories) which showcases projects that have allowed me to develop my skills in data exploration, manipulation and model development.
+Check out my [repository](https://github.com/cadyberry?tab=repositories) which showcases the R/Python code for projects that have allowed me to develop my skills in data exploration, manipulation and model development.

 ## Skills